James Steen (planter): Dispute Over Death

 "TO REQUEST THAT THE DEPARTMENT OF TRANSPORTATION NAME THE BRIDGE ON EL BETHEL ROAD THAT CROSSES THICKETTY CREEK IN CHEROKEE COUNTY "COLONEL JAMES STEEN MEMORIAL BRIDGE" AND ERECT APPROPRIATE MARKERS OR SIGNS AT THIS BRIDGE THAT CONTAIN THE WORDS "COLONEL JAMES STEEN MEMORIAL BRIDGE".
 Whereas, Colonel James Steen was a prominent militia officer in the American Revolution, serving from 1775 to 1781, in the Snow Campaign, Commanding Price's Fort, serving in Georgia, then at Stono, Savannah, Charleston, the Battle of Rocky Mount, the Battle of Hanging Rock, the Battle of Musgrove's Mill, the Battle of King's Mountain, and the Battle of Cowpens; and Whereas, in the summer of 1781, while endeavoring to arrest a Tory in Rowan County, North Carolina, he was stabbed, surviving only a week; and Whereas, Colonel James Steen and his brother John Steen held land grants along Thicketty Creek and had a family plantation and family cemetery near Thicketty Creek on El Bethel Road in Cherokee County; and Whereas, it would be appropriate to name the bridge on El Bethel Road over Thicketty Creek in his honor.
 Now, therefore, Be it resolved by the House of Representatives, the Senate concurring: That the members of the General Assembly request the Department of Transportation name the bridge on El Bethel Road that crosses Thicketty Creek in Cherokee County "Colonel James Steen Memorial Bridge" and erect appropriate markers or signs at this bridge that contain the words "Colonel James Steen Memorial Bridge".
 Be it further resolved that a copy of this resolution be forwarded to the Department of Transportation."

-Lastly, the Rev James H. Saye, born 1808 in Georgia, but who lived most of his life in South Carolina, a historian who spent much of his life interviewing survivors of the Revolution still living in South Carolina and Georgia, in his notes indicates "Steen was killed in the summer of 1780, in Rowan Co., N. C. in an attempt to arrest some Tories."
+Lastly, the Rev. James H. Saye, born 1808 in Georgia, but who lived most of his life in South Carolina, a historian who spent much of his life interviewing survivors of the Revolution still living in South Carolina and Georgia, in his notes indicates that "Steen was killed in the summer of 1780, in Rowan Co., N. C. in an attempt to arrest some Tories."
 This is likely where Draper got his information, erring only in transcribing the year incorrectly.
 It is also most likely the correct account, as James Steen disappears from the record entirely after the summer of 1780.
-This would also indicate that James Steen could not have been present at the Battle of Cowpens, in January 1781, having died a few months previously.
+This would also indicate that James Steen could not have been present at the Battle of Cowpens in January 1781, having died a few months previously.